dror-g/zs-init/README.md

   * __params__ (array) - required for "zpk" deployment.
 Array of additional parameters that is passed to Zend Server during ZPK deployment.
 Keys of this array are names of parameters and respective values are values of parameters.
+Parameter values are scanned for string $IP and if it is found, then it is replaced with external IP of instance.
+This is useful, for example, when deploying Wordpress application.
 * __ZEND\_DEBUG__ (bool) - set to true to start Zend Server in debug mode with maximum log verbosity
-* __ZEND\_DOCUMENT\_ROOT__ (string) - Document root relative to system default document root.
-Should be used with git or S3 deployment (just set it to path relative to your git repository or S3 folder).
 * __ZEND\_SCRIPT\_URL__ (string) - URL from which custom script must be downloaded and executed.
+Custom script is run after deployment.
+* __ZEND\_SCRIPT\_PATH__ (string) - Absolute path to where custom script must be placed.
+If path is a directory, then script is saved in that directory with filename extracted from URL.
+After reboot this file will be overwritten by re-downloaded script.
+* __ZEND\_PRE\_SCRIPT\_URL__ (string) - URL from which custom preparation script must be downloaded and executed.
+Preparation script is run before any other actions of zs-init.
+It is intended for customization that has to be done before deploying applications (for example local MySQL server installation).
-* __ZEND\_SCRIPT\_PATH__ (string) - Absolute path including filename where
+* __ZEND\_PRE\_SCRIPT\_PATH__ (string) - Absolute path to where custom
-  custom script must be placed.
-After reboot this file will be overwritten by redownloaded script.
+  preparation script must be placed.
+If path is a directory, then script is saved in that directory with filename extracted from URL.
+After reboot this file will be overwritten by re-downloaded script.
 * __AWS\_ACCESS\_KEY__ (string) - Access key to use for all AWS S3 operations.
 * __AWS\_SECRET\_KEY__ (string) - Secret key to use for all AWS S3 operations.